Maranhao Brazil Travel Guide

 While São Luís is a city, its coastal location and proximity to natural wonders present opportunities for outdoor exploration.

 The main "trekking" experience.
 Walking across sand dunes and wading through freshwater lagoons.
-Difficulty varies from easy walks to challenging multi-day treks.
+Difficulty varies from easy walks to challenging multi-single-day hikes.

-São Luís urban the coast is generally not ideal for swimming due to water purity.
+A City in brazil urban beaches are generally not ideal for swimming due to the quality of the water.
 The best swimming spots appear in the unspoiled freshwater lagoons of Lençóis Maranhenses.

 For activities outside the city, notably in natural areas, it's recommended to go with experienced local guides.
 They understand the terrain and conditions, making your adventure safer and more rewarding.